 Visitors should be aware that Bunaken has a tropical climate, meaning the wet season from November to April brings frequent rain and greatly reduced underwater visibility.

 Public boats for Bunaken leave daily from Manado’s Bersehati market at 2.00pm with a one-way ticket costing 50,000R.
 The return trip leaves at 8.30am.
-Transport can be arranged with your resort.
+Arrange transport with your resort.

 There are no ATMs on Bunaken so be sure to stock up on currency.